 The 2041 forecasts are useful in the context of understanding longer term direction for the different precincts.
-For example, Carlton North - Princes Hill is forecast to remain relatively stable through to 2041 in contrast to the Fairfield - Alphington precinct.
-The Fairfield - Alphington precinct is forecast to quadruple in size between 2016 and 2031 and then then slow down to a much slower rate between 2031 and 2041.
-This means that new open space will need to be established for the forecast population during the 2031 to 2041 period.
+In Carlton North - Princes Hill, the population is forecast to remain relatively stable through to 2041.
+In Fairfield - Alphington there is significant forecast growth planned in the 2016 to 2031, with the population forecast to expand to nearly four times its size.
+This is mainly due the development of the large former Amcor site.
+In the 2031 to 2041 planning period the forecast growth reduces back to a much lower 8 per cent rate.

-In Abbotsford, the population is forecast to continue to grow beyond 2031, meaning there is a need to also plan ahead for the larger population.
-Given there are only a limited number of large redevelopment sites where an open space land contribution of a reasonable size can be provided, provision of new open space beyond 2031 in these precincts has been identified where applicable.
+For Abbotsford, the population is forecast to grow in size between 2016 and 2031 and then continue growing in the next planning period of 2031 and 2041.
+Given there are only a limited number of large redevelopment sites where a lager open space land contribution can be provided, the need for new open space beyond 2031 in Abbotsford has been identified in this Strategy for the CUB site.
+Refer to Section 7 for the precinct analysis and recommendations.